ybertot/coq/doc/sphinx/proof-engine/tactics.rst

    This tactic behaves like :n:`assert` but applies tactic to solve the subgoals generated by assert.

-   .. exn:: Proof is not complete.
+   .. exn:: Proof is not complete

 .. tacv:: assert form as intro_pattern